 External agencies are propelled by the need to be creative to win awards and clients.
 An agency professional who doesn’t value innovation will soon find himself out of favor in the job market.

 Internal agencies have no such pressure.
 An in-house designer’s paycheck isn’t dependent on how many awards his work brings in.

 This can often cause internal teams to stagnate.
 They can easily fall into the trap of creating “safe” collateral instead of pushing the boundaries.

 Solve this problem by selecting teams that are willing to take risks.
 Keep challenging their limits to ensure that no complacency creeps in.

 Of course, this diversity can’t just be skin deep; it has to be fundamental to your organization.
 You can’t just hire a bunch of different people and call it a day.
-Great creative teams have deep respect for, and tolerance of different perspectives and beliefs.
+Great creative teams have deep respect for and tolerance for different perspectives and beliefs.

 When coupled with strong leadership and direction, this diversity can be a wellspring of creativity.

 This brings us to the next question: How do you nurture these traits?
 What can you do to build your in-house agency?

 Nurturing Internal Creative Teams